AMReX-Codes/amrex/_sources/Basics.rst.txt

       ba2.coarsen(2);    // Modify the copy
       // The original copy is unmodified even though they share internal data.

-For advanced users,  provides functions performing the intersection of a BoxArray and a Box.
+For advanced users, AMReX provides functions performing the intersection of a :cpp:`BoxArray` and a :cpp:`Box`.
 These functions are much faster than a naive implementation of performing intersection of the Box with each Box in the BoxArray.
-If one needs to perform those intersections, functions amrex::intersect, BoxArray::intersects and BoxArray::intersections should be used.
+If one needs to perform those intersections, functions :cpp:`amrex::intersect`, :cpp:`BoxArray::intersects` and :cpp:`BoxArray::intersections` should be used.

+.. _sec:basics:dm:

 DistributionMapping
 ===================

-DistributionMapping is a class in AMReX\_DistributionMapping.H describes which process owns the data living on the domains specified by the Boxes in a BoxArray.
-Like BoxArray, there is an element for each Box in DistributionMapping, including the ones owned by other parallel processes.
-A way to construct a DistributionMapping object given a BoxArray is as follows.
+:cpp:`DistributionMapping` is a class in AMReX_DistributionMapping.H describes which process owns the data living on the domains specified by the Boxes in a :cpp:`BoxArray`.
+Like :cpp:`BoxArray`, there is an element for each :cpp:`Box` in :cpp:`DistributionMapping`, including the ones owned by other parallel processes.
+A way to construct a :cpp:`DistributionMapping` object given a :cpp:`BoxArray` is as follows.

+.. highligh:: c++

 ::